mandelsoft/landscaper/docs/usage/Blueprints.md

 - **`target`**
   This type declares an export of a [deployment target object](./Targets.md).
 It is used in the rendered deployitems to specify the target environment for the deployment of the deployitem.

-The exports are described as a list of export declarations in the blueprint field `.exports`.
+The exports are described as a list of export declarations in the blueprint top-level field `exports`.
 An export declaration has the following fields:
 - **`name`** *string*
   Identfier for the export parameter.
 Can be used in the templating to access the actual export value provided by the installation.
 - **`type`** *type*